GoogleCloudPlatform/datacatalog-tag-engine/README.md

 terraform apply -var-file=variables.tfvars
 ```

-Note: The deployment takes several minutes due to the index builds.
-There are 24 indexes in Firestore that are created as part of this step.
+Note: The deployment can take 30 minutes due to the index builds.
+There are 24 Firestore indexes that must be created sequentially to avoid build failures.

 #### Step 8: Launch the Tag Engine UI
 ```